Conformal transformations of the pseudo-Riemannian metric of a homogeneous pair: Warped products

 \end{enumerate} \end{proposition}

 \begin{remark} By a straightforward computation, the integral $\int^t_0 \frac{d \tau}{1 + C_0 \frac{\dot r_0}{r_0} \tau + C_0^2 F \tau^2}$ in (\ref{eq:geod wp}) can be explicitly computed as follows.

-These formula implies that geodesics are not defined for all $t \in \R$ in general.
+These formulae implies that geodesics are not defined for all $t \in \R$ in general.
 In particular, $g(r^{C_0})$ in (\ref{eq:geod met}) is incomplete if $C_0 \neq 0$.
 It is complete if $C_0=0$ and $g_Y$ is complete.
 This is consistent with Theorem \ref{thm:comp wp}. \end{remark}

 \begin{proof} Setting

 we have to solve (\ref{eq:wp geod 1dim 0}) and compute (\ref{eq:wp geod 4}) by Proposition \ref{prop:geod re} and Lemma \ref{lem:wp geod 2}.
 By Lemma \ref{lem:wp geod 2}, we first solve (\ref{eq:wp geod 1dim 1}).
 It is equivalent to